simplylu/namespotter/README.md

 > Tumblr.com is a microblogging and social media platform where users can create and share multimedia posts, follow other blogs, and engage in a community that spans a diverse range of interests and creative expression.
 ### twitch
 > Twitch.tv is a popular live streaming platform primarily focused on video game streaming and esports content, but also encompassing a wide range of creative arts and entertainment categories.
+### untappd
+> Untappd.com is a social networking platform for beer enthusiasts, allowing users to discover, rate, and share their favorite beers, explore new breweries, and connect with fellow beer lovers.
 ### vimeo
 > Vimeo.com is a video-sharing platform that focuses on high-quality and creative content, providing a space for artists, filmmakers, and professionals to showcase their work and connect with a community of like-minded individuals.
 ### vk